A few days ago, Adafruit posted a blog about their new NeoMatrix library.

 Step 1: Solder together some LED strips into a matrix

-You'll see, near the top, the line of code to define your matrix object.
-Here's mine:
+Near the top of the file, you'll find the line of code that is used to define your matrix object.
+Here's what mine looks like:

 Adafruit_NeoMatrix matrix = Adafruit_NeoMatrix(5, 7, 3,